giftnuss/foodsharing/docs/src/contributing.md

    3.1.
 Select the template "Default".

    3.2.
-Prefix the name of the merge request with `WIP:`.
+Prefix the name of the merge request with `Draft:`.

 4. Make sure your merge request checks all the checkboxes in the "Default" template (and check them in the description).

-5. Once you think your branch is ready to be merged, remove the `WIP:` prefix from the name of your merge request.
+5. Once you think your branch is ready to be merged, remove the `Draft:` prefix from the name of your merge request.
    Rebase your branch onto master (which might have developed since your branching).
    It is OK to force-push (`git push origin <your_branch_name> -f`) after rebasing.